Industrial hemp is one of the newest crops in Midwestern fields, but high demand has outpaced available data.

 Join our email list to receive information on the Midwestern Hemp Database project, industrial hemp programming, and research updates.

-This project is made possible with proud collaboration between University of Illinois Extension (Phillip Alberti), University of Wisconsin-Madison (Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Micheal Fields Agricultural Institute (Esther Shekinah) Rock River Laboratory Inc., Pride Analytics & Consulting.
+This project is made possible with proud collaboration between University of Illinois Extension (Phillip Alberti), University of Wisconsin-Madison (Dr. Shelby Ellison), Michigan State University Extension (Dr. James Dedecker), Purdue University Extension (Marguerite Bolt), Micheal Fields Agricultural Institute (Esther Shekinah) Rock River Laboratory Inc., Pride Analytics & Consulting, Michael Fields Agricultural Institute, and Kennebec Analytical Services.
 Special thanks to the more than 130 grower-collaborators who collaborated on this project in 2020.
+ACT Laboratories is a new collaborator for 2021.

 Now Accepting 2021 Applications